 This webinar provided an overview of EPA's Integrated Risk Information System (IRIS) program, which provides information on the potential adverse health effects that may result from exposure to chemical substances found in the environment.
-The IRIS program is located within EPA's National Center for Environmental Assessment in the Office of Research and Development.

 This webinar presented EPA's research on health impact assessments (HIA).
 An HIA is a process that uses scientific data, health expertise and public input to factor public health considerations into the decision-making process.
 HIAs can give decision makers the information they need to consider public health in pending plans, policies or projects.

 This webinar provided an overview of EPA's Regional Sustainability and Environmental Sciences Research Program and highlighted two collaborative projects with states.
 The first project is working with the state of Ohio to explore the use of Landsat thermal imaging to detect landfills with elevated subsurface temperature.
 In the second project, EPA is working with Lousiana and local stakeholders in Ouachita Parish to use a Structured Decision Making approach to assess community sustainability goals and how best to prepare for future extreme events.